MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/13-implement-transitions-in-tsql.md

 COMMIT TRANSACTION;
 ```

-2. Run the code, and note that it looks like exactly the same thing happens.
-The output message being:
+2. Run the code, and review the output message:

 > (1 row affected)